 Remove the extrepo Sury Source on Debian

-If you used extrepo, disable the repo and then remove the leftover source file and key.
+If the server used extrepo, disable the entry and remove the leftover source file and key:

 sudo extrepo disable sury_apache2